 NYA Host Families come from a variety of backgrounds and make-ups: single individuals, couples, families with young children, older children or no children at all.
 They can live in any Canadian province, and ideally in a city or town that is neither too rural nor too large and overwhelming.
 NYA looks for hosts who have time to spend with the youth, are clear but not necessarily rigid in their expectations, and are patient with them during their adaptation to a ‘southern’ lifestyle.

 NYA Participants are youth aged 15 to 20 from Nunavut and the Northwest Territories looking to take part in an exciting and challenging experience that will present them with new opportunities.
 Each fall, NYA sends out an open call to youth to apply to the Canadian Program.
-Applications are available in high schools and from a variety of community organizations.
+Applications are available in high schools and a variety of community organizations.
 Committees of volunteers across both territories interview each applicant and select the participants.
-A number of ‘Alternates’ are also selected, who are essentially Participants-in-waiting and get spots to travel when Participants withdraw from the program.
+A number of ‘Alternates’ are also selected, who are essentially participants-in-waiting and get spots to travel when participants withdraw from the program.
 NYA selects youth using a wide range of criteria, aiming to offer opportunities to those who could benefit most from participating.
 We look for youth who may have limited previous travel experience, a potential for growth and leadership capacity, and a desire to complete the NYA program components.
-This year, 250 youth applied to the 2017 Canadian Program competing for only 40 Participant spots.
+This year, 200 youth applied to the 2018 Canadian Program competing for only 40 participant spots.

 Once accepted to the program, participants identify a Mentor living in their community to help them with their winter assignments, which include exploring their skills and interests, setting up fundraising events, and volunteering in their communities.
 The assignments help participants identify their strengths and goals in preparation for the work and travel components of the program.
 In addition, each Participant is required to submit a Criminal Background Check and Medical Form prior to travel.

 Why do the Participants get placed in pairs?